 We’re always happy to support the LGBTQIA community with quality event production services, and this Pride Festival was no different.
 We are looking forward to continuing our support of this annual event!

 A guide for event planners, coordinators, and brides.

 It almost goes without saying, but you’d be surprised how many folks don’t lead with the location of their event.
 Production companies need to know the location of the venue for multiple reasons.
-The primary reason is knowing what the layout of the venue is.
+The primary reason is knowing the layout of the venue.
 This helps with costing services and knowing what will work in the space.
 Any kind of custom design needs exact dimensions, so being able to get a look at the venue is often crucial to the success of the design team.

 Why your lighting company knowing the exact date is important

 Lighting companies also need to know when your event is.
 It isn’t unusual for a lighting company to book events several months, or even a year in advance.
 While most lighting companies can service multiple events in a day, every company has its capacity.
 An exact date is the only way to determine for sure that equipment and labor resources will be available for your event.
 Try to make sure that this information is included in your initial request for services.

 Why you need to get your lighting company an up-to-date schedule.

 Lighting equipment can sometimes take longer than anything else to set up.
 Lighting companies have a pretty good idea of how long a service will take based on past experience.
 They use this information to get the most out of their equipment and crew during a somewhat lopsided work week.
 Corporate events and meetings often happen during the week.
 However, a large majority of events take place on the weekends.
 Lighting companies service all types of events year-round, but most event companies see a huge boost in activity during the fall season.
 This leaves them with a large amount of events, all happening at once.
 Because of this, event companies keep schedules that can be very tight.
 It is important to update all of your vendors with any schedule changes, to prevent any issues.